184-192 Drummond Street, Phase 1

 Many of the buildings original architectural features have been retained to achieve the desired internal finish.
 Oakmont exposed the original cast iron structure of the building, including riveted plate columns, as well as decorating and, in parts, refurbishing, the existing internal brickwork.

-Common areas, including the reception area, main staircases, and landings, will also be refreshed, including the installation of new light fittings, floor finishes, and decoration, as well as a new signage box and postage boxes.
+Common areas, including the reception area, main staircases, and landings, have been refreshed, including the installation of new light fittings, signage and floor finishes, and, additionally, a new terrace area has been created and a cycle storage area provided.

 The major challenge of this scheme was the excavation of the basement slab and break the removal of the access ramp into the basement with limited working hours due to the occupied floors above and the nearby residential properties.